 To develop a profitable model of a social recycling business unit in Tangerang, Pemulung project aimed to professionalize informal recycling sector while improving incomes, health and safety for communities of waste pickers, or pemulung.

 This project contributed to develop a sustainable, inclusive waste collection model in Indonesia.
-Through this initiative, Danone AQUA served circular economy in a way that all collected materials are recycled and delivered into two streams: open loop and closed loop.
-As the inclusive model created by the project reached sustainability, the project itself ended, while the recycling networks are still operating and providing recycled plastics to AQUA.
+As the inclusive model created reached sustainability, the project was handed over in 2017 and the recycling networks are still operating and providing recycled plastics to AQUA.

 Wastepickers and facility workers accessing to social benefits